Share :

 The legal landscape of India is evaluated in two discourses.
 First pertains to the development of corporate culture, subsequently eradicating the preconceived notion of arbitration as a costly and complex process.
 The second is the realization of opportunities offered by arbitration as an economical fuel for the expansion of the Indian market.

 Any jurisdiction that is favourable to arbitration must have a strong legal foundation.
-The UNCITRAL Model Law (United Nations Commissions on International Trade Law) was the foundation for the passage of the Arbitration and Conciliation Act of 1996, marking the beginning of India’s journey.
+The UNCITRAL Model Law (United Nations Commissions on International Trade Law) was the foundation for the passage of the Arbitration and Conciliation Act of 1996, The Act marking the beginning of India’s journey.
 The purpose of this Act was to harmonize Indian traditions with global norms by streamlining arbitration proceedings.
 Modifications have been made throughout time to improve efficiency and resolve flaws.
 Two of the major developments are fast-track dispute resolution procedures and measures to reduce arbitration proceedings’ delays.

 INSTITUTIONAL INFRASTRUCTURE: BUILDING BLOCKS OF CREDIBILITY